 Features suggestive of abuse in the history are

-Parental reluctance or inability to give a history of injury
+Parental reluctance or inability to give the history of a significant injury

 History that is inconsistent with the injury (eg, bruises on the backs of the legs attributed to a forward fall) or apparent stage of resolution (eg, old injuries described as recent)